robbchar/corefx/Developer-Guide.md

 ```

 **NOTE: Running tests from using the VS test explorer does not currently work
-after we switched to running on CoreCLR.** We will be working on enabling full
+after we switched to running on CoreCLR.**

-VS test integration but we don't have an ETA yet.
+We will be working on enabling full VS test integration but we don't have an

-In the meantime, however, we do have basic test debugging support in Visual
+ETA yet.
+In the meantime, however, we do have basic test debugging support in
-Studio 2015:
+Visual Studio 2015:

-1. Install VS 2015 Preview or Later including Web Developer Tools
+1. Install VS 2015 Preview or later including Web Developer Tools
 2. Open solution of interest in VS 2015
 3. Right click test project and select 'Set as startup project'
 4. Set breakpoint appropriately